 What are the most common reasons for image resizing?

 Knowing how to manipulate digital images properly is an important tool for making your website stand out from the competition.
 Resizing images without losing their original quality is also a great way to make a good first impression on visitors, who are most often captivated by pictures above all else.
 Poorly resized images are obvious to the user, often appearing as blurred distortions of the real thing.
-Sloppy resizing can drive away your potential audience, diminishing your impact or even causing you to lose visitors.
+Sloppy resizing can drive away your potential audience, diminishing your impact, or even causing you to lose visitors.

 Another important reason behind the need to properly resize images is page speed.
 Photos and images arriving straight from a camera are very high in resolution.
 This means that there are many pixels, each taking its sweet time to load on your web browser.
-Reducing the resolution of your images before uploading them to your side is key to ensuring a smooth browsing experience.
+Reducing the resolution of your images before uploading them to your site is key to ensuring a smooth browsing experience.
 In this sense, page speed, as well as picture quality, are both equally important factors that you should keep into consideration when designing your site.
 Fortunately, resizing image pixels is not very complicated.
-It easy to learn how to resize images losing quality and this guide will show you how to do just that.
+It is easy to learn how to resize images without losing quality and this guide will show you how to do just that.